-There were ethnic, religious, class, and sociolinguistic differences between Maalini.

-Shameera, and Muna.
-But they were all determined to learn English out of a desire-either their parents' or their own-for upward social mobility.
-Though there is widespread interest in English-medium education, many Sinhalas and Tamils view English as being in conflict with their mother tongues because of the importance of these languages to their cultural and ethnic identities.
+There were ethnic, religious, class, and sociolinguistic differences between Maalini, Shameera, and Muna.
+But they were all determined to learn English out of a desire - either their parents' or their own - for upward social mobility.
+Though there is widespread interest in English-medium education, many Sinhalas and Tamils viewed English as being in conflict with their mother tongues because of the importance of these languages to their cultural and ethnic identities.
 The fact that large numbers of Muslims are choosing to study in the English medium is consistent with the narrative that their religion-based ethnic identity affords them flexibility with regard to language.
-However, drawing on LaDousa (2010, 2014), I suggest that while this discourse ideologically differentiates Muslims from other Sri Lankan ethnic groups, it does not adequately account for Muslims' complex relationships with the English language, particularly in relation to class inequalities and global networks.
+However, drawing on LaDousa (2014), I suggest that while this discourse serves to differentiate Muslims from other Sri Lankan ethnic groups, it does not adequately account for Muslims' complex relationships with the English language, particularly in relation to class inequalities and global networks.

 Though English-as-a-subject classes have long been offered at Girls' College, the new bilingual program further emphasizes class inequalities that traverse ethnic and religious divisions.
 Maalini, Shameera, and Muna had different levels of access to English at home, as well as differing financial support for their English study.
 Maalini and Shameera's parents could afford to send them to after-school English tutoring classes; Muna's parents could not.
 Given that she has little exposure to English at home, it is likely that she will complete her secondary education without full competency in spoken and written English, which could limit her employment potential.
 Likewise, although Maalini and Shameera were strong in English, they will have to compete for access to higher education and jobs with students who attended top private and international schools.
-As we have seen, southern Muslims emphasized their sociolinguistic heterogeneity to distinguish themselves from Tamils.
-However, in the global world Muslims' status as English-, Sinhala-, or Tamil-medium students has relevancy beyond local ethnopolitics.
+As we have seen, southern Muslims emphasized their sociolinguistic diversity/heterogeneity to distinguish themselves from Tamils.
+However, in the global world Muslims' status as English-, Sinhala-, or Tamil-medium students is relevant beyond local ethnopolitics.

-Almost all of the girls strived to improve their English skills, but girls like Maalini who excelled in English were considered to be snobbish or elitist.
+At Girls' College, students differentiated one another in relation to their relative English proficiency.
+All of the Girls' College students strived to improve their English skills, but girls like Maalini who excelled in English were considered to be "posh."
+In fact, is it common throughout South Asia for youth who speak English "too well" to be considered snobbish or arrogant (Nakassis 2016).
 Some girls will go abroad for education or jobs, but most will stay in Sri Lanka.
-In 2016, I learned that Maalini had completed her A Levels at Girls' College, and was preparing to go to India for her higher education, just as her sister had predicted.
+In 2016, I learned that Maalini had completed her A Levels at Girls' College and was preparing to go to India for her higher education, just as her sister had predicted.
 I was unable to reach Shameera, but I had a chance to see Muna when I returned to Kandy in 2011.
-I also chatted with her over Facebook Messenger in 2016.
+I also chatted with her on Facebook Messenger in 2016.
 While completing her A Levels at Girls' College she started an English-medium degree-equivalent IT course through a UK-based institute.
 She hopes to get an IT-related job in Kandy after graduation.
-I did not chat with her long enough to fully evaluate her language skills, but it was clear that her English had greatly improved.
+I did not chat with her long enough to fully evaluate her language skills, but it was clear that her English had significantly improved.
 During a brief visit to Girls' College in 2011, I noticed progress in the spoken English abilities of many Girls' College students despite the fact that no additional English-medium subjects had been introduced.
 This preliminary finding speaks to the high motivation to study English among Kandy youth.

-7 Conclusion
+Conclusion